curedao/docs/README.md

 ---
 ## tl;dr

-To achieve this, we are creating an open-source framework that overcomes the traditional economic barriers to cooperation and data-sharing in digital health.
+We are creating an open-source framework that overcomes the traditional economic barriers to cooperation and data-sharing in digital health to achieve this.

 It consists of two primary components: